borodust/decent-game/brainstorming/SCRIPT-DRAFT.md

 3 - decides to hit the self-destruct button or not

 Affect the ending text information.

+# NPCs - questions

+save NPCs from enemies or walk by. recorded as karma. an NPC to allow the player to upgrade himself by using collected robo or alien parts npc element can give a bonus weapon, npc can give some unique stuff though if you talk right to them or smth tip about which weapon is effective against upcoming enemy

 # Planned Enemies

 Currently as it stand we would have two different enemy types. a flying stinger and a melee one.
 4 total. the boss and maybe a miniboss are extra.